pingcap/docs-tidb-operator/en/get-started.md

 For more details about upgrading the TiDB cluster running in TiDB Operator, refer to [Upgrade the TiDB cluster](upgrade-a-tidb-cluster.md).

-## Destroy the TiDB cluster
+## Destroy a TiDB cluster

 After you've finished testing, you may wish to destroy the TiDB cluster.

 Instructions for destroying the Kubernetes cluster depend on how the cluster is created.
-Refer to [Create a Kubernetes cluster](#create-a-kubernetes-cluster) for more details.
+Refer to [Create a Kubernetes test cluster](#create-a-kubernetes-test-cluster) for more details.

 The following steps show how to destroy the TiDB cluster, but do not affect the Kubernetes cluster itself.